-One of the most glaring and surprising consistencies I’ve seen among entry level actuarial candidates, even some with actuarial degrees, is that they generally have no clue what actuaries do and have an even worse understanding of the business of insurance.
-If you’re able to speak confidently and intelligently about actuarial and insurance topics, you can hack the system by redirecting the attention from your lack of experience on paper and making a stronger impression than more experienced candidates.
+One of the most glaring and surprising consistencies I’ve seen among entry-level actuarial candidates, even some with actuarial degrees, is that they generally have no clue what actuaries do and have an even worse understanding of the business of insurance.
+As an entry level actuary, if you’re able to speak confidently and intelligently about actuarial and insurance topics, you can hack the system by redirecting the attention from your lack of experience on paper and making a stronger impression than more experienced candidates.

 Candidates that have impressed me are those that demonstrate a higher level of understanding of the business and how actuaries impact the bottom line.
 Hiring managers’ expectations for the level of depth of this understanding will vary based on the experience of the candidate.
 Someone with no internship experience will perhaps be given more slack than someone who has some experience.
 But there is a basic level of knowledge that is expected for all candidates.